 The National Sexual Assault Hotline is 1-800-656-4673.

 Have you known males that have been abused before?
 If so, did they speak about it?
 Did they take any actions?
 What did you think needed to be done?
-Share your thoughts or experiences by commenting below.
+Share your thoughts or experiences by commenting below on secure servers.